SQL Optimizer for SQL Server Beta Program

 Toad for SQL Server 6.8 beta has started.

 PLEASE READ THIS AGREEMENT CAREFULLY BEFORE USING THIS PRODUCT.
 BY DOWNLOADING, INSTALLING OR USING THIS PRODUCT, YOU ACCEPT AND AGREE TO THE TERMS AND CONDITIONS OF THIS AGREEMENT.
-FOR ORDERS PLACED WITH A WHOLLY OWNED SUBSIDIARY OF DELL SOFTWARE INC. THAT IS LOCATED OUTSIDE THE UNITED STATES OF AMERICA, PLEASE GO TO http://software.dell.com/legal/STA.aspx TO VIEW THE APPLICABLE VERSION OF THIS AGREEMENT FOR YOUR REGION.
+FOR ORDERS PLACED OUTSIDE THE UNITED STATES OF AMERICA, PLEASE GO TO http://quest.com/legal/sta.aspx TO VIEW THE APPLICABLE VERSION OF THIS AGREEMENT FOR YOUR REGION.
 IF YOU DO NOT AGREE TO THE TERMS AND CONDITIONS OF THIS AGREEMENT OR THE APPLICABLE VERSION OF THIS AGREEMENT FOR YOUR REGION, DO NOT DOWNLOAD, INSTALL OR USE THIS PRODUCT.
-If you have a signed agreement with dell that is specifically referenced in an order that is executed between you and dell, then THAT signed agreement will supersede this agreement.
+IF YOU HAVE A SIGNED AGREEMENT WITH PROVIDER THAT IS SPECIFICALLY REFERENCED IN AN ORDER THAT IS EXECUTED BETWEEN YOU AND PROVIDER, THEN THAT SIGNED AGREEMENT WILL SUPERSEDE THIS AGREEMENT.

-This Software Transaction Agreement (the “Agreement”) is made between you, the customer (“Customer” or “you”) and Dell, as defined below.
+This Software Transaction Agreement (the “Agreement”) is made between you, the Customer (“Customer” or “You”) and the Provider, as defined below.

 1. Definitions.
 Capitalized terms not defined in context shall have the meanings assigned to them below: